Entity Framework Core: Naming Convention

 • Gérald Barré

 Note: I use the preview version of Entity Framework Core 2.0 (2.0.0-preview1-final).
-Things may change after the final version is released
+Things may change in the final release.

-Entity Framework allows to set the name of a table or a column one by one:
+Entity Framework lets you set the name of a table or column individually:

 C#